base#

 load_config(hardware=None, experiment=None)[source]#

-Hot-load a hardware YAML and/or experiment JSON into the live config.
+Hot-load an experiment JSON and/or hardware YAML into the live config.

 Parameters: